 - Likewise with Gerald's exaggerated hi-top fade.
 It gets soaking wet in Hey Arnold!
 The Jungle Movie and all he has to do is wring it out and it returns to form.

 - Women (and occasionally men) will show off their wealth with crazy hairdos by way of embedded jewelry, hair extensions, or just the sheer amounts of time and hired help it takes to make (and maintain) such a hairdo.
 The '80s alone may have been responsible for the hole in the ozone layer given the copious amounts of hairspray it took for some of those crazy styles.

 - Marie Antoinette had to sleep on a wooden block instead of a pillow to preserve some of her more ridiculous coiffures.

-- Only while still apprentices.
+- As do Geishas but only while still apprentices.
 Once they finish their training and become full Geishas, they switch to a wig.

 - Many of Lady Gaga's styles approach this.
 Most are quite obviously wigs; while her real hair is peroxide-blonde (dyed), it's normally fairly simply styled and plain.

 - Also, in the "maintenance" camp, the amount of time and effort to maintain a hairstyle can vary from person to person.
 If you wear the same elaborate hairstyle for a long time, you get good at it — many women with long hair can put it in a complicated-looking bun or braid very quickly, even though it took some time to learn to do that.